Confused about Contents Coverage? We are here to help!

 Whether you’re shopping for condo insurance or even rental insurance, at some point, we’ll ask you how much you need for your contents coverage.
 Don’t worry; you’re not the only person stumped by this common home insurance question.
-What we’re asking for is how much insurance you would need to replace all your belongings and stuff in your home.
+We’re asking how much insurance you would need to replace all your belongings and stuff in your home.
 See below to learn more about content insurance and coverage.

 Think of everything that you own in your home.
 This can include: